 What is it that is going to facilitate a happy home for those in authority of that home?

-Tips to Reduce and Revise Those Christmas Homeschool Activities and Lessons To Save Your Sanity
+Tips to Reduce and Revise Those Christmas Homeschool Activities To Save Your Sanity

 Homeschooling During the Holidays Tip #1: Ease up on the schedule.

 Maybe following a flexible, abbreviated curriculum every single day in December eases your stress level.